confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 ````
 {
-"query-id", "xyz123",                          <---- unique ID of the query, used when terminating the query
+"queryId", "xyz123",                          <---- unique ID of the query, used when terminating the query
-"columns":["col", "col2", "col3"],             <---- the names of the columns
+"columnNames":["col", "col2", "col3"],        <---- the names of the columns
-"column_types":["BIGINT", "STRING", "BOOLEAN"] <---- The types of the columns
+"columnTypes":["BIGINT", "STRING", "BOOLEAN"] <---- The types of the columns
 }
 ````